Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 <details>
   <summary>Introspection - Click to Expand</summary>
   <br>
-  Take the time to be alone with your thoughts and/or a pen and paper and try and think about how you feel.
+  Set aside time to be alone with your thoughts.
+Maybe bring a pen+paper.
+Use this time to think about how you feel about your gender identity or sexuality.
   You don't always need to put your feelings into words or concrete thought.
 You may not even get a clear answer the first few times.

-  Just keep calm, and take a deep breath. you don't have to know everything about yourself instantly.
+  Just **keep calm**, and take a deep breath. you don't have to know everything about yourself instantly.
   Self exploration can be tough, but is well worth it in the end.

 </details>